 Cold-formed steel decks have been widely used in composite slab systems in steel Structures.
 The knowledge about the interaction between the composite elements and its mechanical behavior has progressed rapidly during the past two decades.
 The composite slab system has proven to be very desirable to structural designers because of many advantages in comparison with conventional systems of reinforced concrete slabs such as high rate of construction, shallow construction, saving in weight, safe method of construction, saving in transport, sustainability as steel construction products can be either re-used or recycled upon demolition of a building and easy installation of services.
 Deck profile, thickness and strength of steel sheeting, span length and construction details affected the behavior and strength of composite slab.
-The composite slab under flexural has three modes of failure: first mode is flexural failure which happened when interaction at the interface between concrete and steel is completely achieved.
-Flexural failure type is usually occurs in
+The composite slab under flexural has three modes of failure, as defined by Eurocode 4 [5]; the first mode is flexural failure which happened when interaction at the interface between concrete and steel is completely achieved.

-Tel.: +20-1095334908; fax: +20-13-3230297 E-mail address: Ayat.taha@bhit.bu.edu.eg. long thin slabs.
-The vertical shear failure, which is the second mode, occurs when the slab is very short and thick with a high concentrated load near the supports.
-Longitudinal shear failure, which is the third mode, and commonly referred to as shear bond failure, is the failure mode more likely to occur for most composite slab systems subjected to vertical loads.
-Shear bond strength can be divided into three components namely chemical bond, friction bond and mechanical bond.
+Flexural failure type is usually occurs in long thin slabs.
+Longitudinal shear failure, which is the second mode, and commonly referred to as shear bond failure, is the failure mode more likely to occur for most composite slab systems subjected to vertical loads.
+The vertical shear failure, which is the third mode, occurs when the slab is very short and thick with a high concentrated load near the supports.
+Shear bond strength can be divided into three components namely chemical bond, friction bond and mechanical bond as illustrated by Redzuan Abdullah [6].
 Chemical bond exerts shear resistance with no slip at the interface.
 Once this bond is lost, slip is initiated and the chemical bond strength reduces to zero and does not restore.
 The frictional bond is a direct result from the application of normal forces, which act perpendicular to the steel-concrete interface.
 Friction bond is directly proportional to the normal force, so that if the normal force is zero then there is no frictional force.
 Mechanical bond exists due to physical interlocking between the steel sheeting and the concrete.
 The interlocking is developed as a result of clamping action caused by the bending of steel deck, and forms the friction between the steel sheeting and the concrete due to surface roughness such as indentation or embossment on the steel surface.
 The interaction between the steel deck and the concrete is complex and difficult to model mathematically.
 So the design and analysis procedures available today have to pass on test data to account for the interaction parameter.